Fort Boyard (game show): Fort Boyard around the world

 Fort Boyard is a French game show first broadcast in 1990; however the fort is also used by television stations from other countries in order to produce their own (typically modified) versions, using part of the technical teams and characters of the original French show.

-Filming takes place during the summer months (May to July, until August in 2000 due to a large number of countries attending) each year.
+Filming takes place during the spring and summer months (typically from May to July, or until August in 2000 due to a large number of countries attending) each year.
 Foreign versions of the show typically last between 22 and 80 minutes per episode, depending on the country and format used.
 In total, 34 foreign versions have broadcast around the world since 1990.
 Following the ratings success of the Moroccan version, an African version was aired in 24 countries of French-speaking Africa; it made its debut in September 2019 on Canal+ Afrique.

 Proposed versions and pilots

 Italy has only ever made a pilot for Fort Boyard, in 1991.
 The host of this unaired version was Marco Predolin.
-The American pilot for ABC, filmed the same year, was eventually broadcast on 20 March 1993.
-The rights were also sold to a Spanish broadcaster.
+The American pilot for ABC, filmed in July of the same year, was eventually broadcast on 20 March 1993.
+The rights were also sold to a Spanish broadcaster in 1991, and to an American producer at the NATPE television sales market event held in Las Vegas in January 2004.

 In December 2005, it was reported that French producers Adventure Line Productions were in final talks with around three Indian broadcasters to bring the format to the country; however in the end this did not happen.
 In October 2010, it was reported that Brazil and Tunisia had signed on for filming in 2011.
 However, no series was later produced for either country.
 In December 2012, Ukrainian channel ICTV announced they were due to film the country's second season of the show.
 However, for unknown reasons, the filming did not take place.
 A Chinese version of the show was confirmed to be filmed in mid-September 2015, however it was later cancelled due to censorship worries.
 Negotiations were held in 2016 with broadcasters in Australia, Brazil and China.

+During a media press conference in May 2026, executive producer Antoine Weber revealed that the format was still attracting interest from several broadcasters, and was confident that it would continue to be successful in other countries in the future despite there being no foreign versions filmed that year.
+Weber stated this was circumstantial due to timing issues as four countries expressed interest in filming their own versions too late.